1 Day Moment in Monaco

 Port Hercules

-After lunch, walk off your food coma 15 minutes down Ramp de la Major, which will take you down the steps you were looking up at previously.
+After lunch, walk off your food coma for 15 minutes down Ramp de la Major, which will take you down the steps you were looking up at previously.
 This winding route loops back and around with panoramic views of the harbor at every turn.
 Once you’re at the ground level, continuing forward around a looping bend will place you directly in front of Port Hercules.
 As the only deep-water port in Monaco, this harbor is famous for hosting some of the world's most luxurious yachts, thus attracting high-profile visitors and yacht owners.
 With a strategic location on the Mediterranean coast, this popular destination for the global elite is a prime spot for maritime activities and a gateway to the principality.
-Historically, Port Hercules has been a natural harbor since ancient times, used by the Greeks and Romans in the region.
+Historically, Port Hercules has been a natural harbor since ancient times, previously used by Greeks and Romans in the region.

 Assuming you didn’t arrive in Monaco on one of these super yachts, you can still enjoy their luxurious ambiance from the harbor street and surrounding piers.
 As one of the lower points in the principality, Port Hercules is surrounded by Monaco’s picturesque mountains and simultaneously offers stunning views of the city, the palace, and the surrounding landscape.